chaealarm/SERHIDC/README.md

 Designed in EasyEDA.

-You can import json files EasyEDA to open schematic and PCB.
+You can import json files to EasyEDA can open schematic and PCB.